andreytreyt/team-culture-map/example/README.md

 Hello!
 There is a Team Culture Map Survey below.

-Please choose an option on a scale.
+Please choose an option for each statement.

 1. Good communication is precise, straightforward, and clear.
    Messages are conveyed and understood literally.